Approximating Competitive Equilibrium by Nash Welfare: Separable utilities are -Gale-substitutes

 Using the above, for any $j\in J$ where $y'_j>0$,

-Let us first consider the case $u(y')>u(y)$.
+Let us first consider the case $u(\my')>u(\my)$.
 For all $j\in J$ with $q'_j=q_j>0$, we get $g'_j>g_j$.
 By Lemma~\ref{lem:univariate}, $y'_j\le y_j$ follows for such goods $j$.
 On the other hand, if $q'_j = q_j = 0$, then this implies $g'_j=g_j=0$.
-For such indices, if $y'_j>y_j$, then replacing $y'_j$ by $y_j$ results in another bundle $y''\in\galedemand{}^u(\mq',b)$ with $\Psi(y'')<\Psi(y')$, a contradiction.
+For such indices, if $y'_j>y_j$, then replacing $y'_j$ by $y_j$ results in another bundle $\my''\in\galedemand{}^u(\mq',b)$ with $\Psi(\my'')<\Psi(\my')$, a contradiction.

-For the rest of the proof, let us assume that $u(y')=u(y)$.
+For the rest of the proof, let us assume that $u(\my')=u(\my)$.
 We next show $y'_j\ge y_j$ for all $j\in\goods\setminus J$, that is, for all goods with $q'_j<q_j$.
 This is clearly true if $y_j=0$.
 Whenever $y_j>0$ for such an index, we have

 and therefore $y'_j\ge y_j$ by Lemma~\ref{lem:univariate}.
 By monotonicity, $v_j(y'_j)\ge v_j(y_j)$ for all $j\in\goods\setminus J$.
-Since $u(y')=u(y)$, we have $\sum_{j\in J} v_j(y'_j)\le \sum_{j\in J} v_j(y_j)$.
+Since $u(\my')=u(\my)$, we have $\sum_{j\in J} v_j(y'_j)\le \sum_{j\in J} v_j(y_j)$.

 From \eqref{eqn::separable-eqn-1}, it follows that $g'_j=g_j$ for all $j\in J$ with $y'_j>0$.
 This is because the first inequality is now equality, and the second inequality may only be strict if $y_j=0<y'_j$.
 By Lemma~\ref{lem:univariate}, $g_j\ge g'_j$ in this case, leading to a contradiction.
+It also follows that $g'_k = g_k$ for all $k \in J$ with $y_k > 0$ from the same argument.